Doesn’t count that direction. It’s open for whoever wants to try.

 On preview - beaten to it!
 But here it is anyway.

-In linguistics, a gerund (/ˈdʒɛrənd, -ʌnd/ abbreviated ger) is any of various nonfinite verb forms in various languages; most often, but not exclusively, one that functions as a noun.
-In English, it has the properties of both verb and noun, such as being modifiable by an adverb and being able to take a direct object.
-The term "-ing form" is often used in English to refer to the gerund specifically.
-Traditional grammar makes a distinction within -ing forms between present participles and gerund Th...
+In linguistics, a gerund (/ˈdʒɛrənd, -ʌnd/ abbreviated ger) is any of various nonfinite verb forms in various languages; most often, but not exclusively, it is one that functions as a noun.
+The name is derived from Late Latin gerundium, meaning "which is to be carried out".
+In English, the gerund has the properties of both verb and noun, such as being modifiable by an adverb and being able to take a direct object.
+The term "-ing form" is often used in English to refer to the gerund specificall Th...

 Computer science is the study of computation, information, and automation.
-Computer science spans theoretical disciplines (such as algorithms, theory of computation, and information theory) to applied disciplines (including the design and implementation of hardware and software).
-Though more often considered an academic discipline, computer science is closely related to computer programming.
+Included broadly in the sciences, computer science spans theoretical disciplines (such as algorithms, theory of computation, and information theory) to applied disciplines (including the design and implementation of hardware and software).
+An expert in the field is known as a computer scientist.

 Algorithms and data structures are central to computer science.

-A computer is a machine that can be programmed to carry out sequences of arithmetic or logical operations (computation) automatically.
-Modern digital electronic computers can perform generic sets of operations known as programs.
-These programs enable computers to perform a wide range of tasks.
-A computer system is a nominally complete computer that includes the hardware, operating system (main software), and peripheral equipment needed and used for full operation.
-This term may also refer to a ...
+A computer is a machine that can be programmed to automatically carry out sequences of arithmetic or logical operations (computation).
+Modern digital electronic computers can perform generic sets of operations known as programs, which enable computers to perform a wide range of tasks.
+The term computer system may refer to a nominally complete computer that includes the hardware, operating system, software, and peripheral equipment needed and used for full operation; or to a group of computers t...

 Magic smoke (also factory smoke, blue smoke, or the genie) is a humorous name for the caustic smoke produced by severe electrical over-stress of electronic circuits or components, causing overheating and an accompanying release of smoke.
 The smoke typically smells of burning plastic and other chemicals.
 The color of the smoke depends on which component is overheating, but it is commonly blue, grey, or white.
 Minor overstress eventually results in component failure, but without pyrotechnic display...